dubrie/public/books.md

 - Present Shock by Douglas Rushkoff
 - The Signal And The Noise by Nate Silver :thumbsup:
 - Three and Out by John U. Bacon :thumbsup:
-- Startup Life by Brad Feld, Amy Batchelor :thumbsup:
+- Startup Life by Brad Feld, Amy Batchelor :thumbsup: :star:
 - The Wisdom of Crowds by James Surowiecki
 - The Beckham Experiment by Grant Wahl :thumbsup:
 - The Tipping Point by Malcolm Gladwell :thumbsup: